BlueQuartzSoftware/simplnx/src/Plugins/SimplnxCore/docs/MapPointCloudToRegularGridFilter.md

 Additionally, the user may opt to use a mask; points for which the mask are false are ignored when computing voxel indices (instead, they are initialized to voxel 0).

-One of the features provided to the user is control over Out-of-Bounds handling and values.
-The former comes with three options `Silent`, `Warning with Count`, and `Error at First Instance`, these give the user control over how the algorithm handles values from the vertex geometry falling outside the image geometry.
+One of the features provided to the user is control over the value used when a point is Out-of-Bounds.
+The three options are:

+- `Silent`: (default) Will silently use the user supplied value
+- `Warning with Count`: Will emit a filer warning that contains the number of out-of-bounds values were encountered.
+- `Error at First Instance`: Will emit a filter error at the out-of-bounds value that is encountered.

 The default selection is `Silent`, but it is mostly provided as a way to preserve existing functionality.
-For most use cases it is recommended to use the `Warning with Count` because: if no values fall out of bounds, no warning will be returned.
-Therefore, it acts as a simple validation that will not clutter warnings if not needed.
 What follows are a few use cases we had in mind when adding this functionality, organized by handling type:

 - `Silent` option:
   - User may want to preserve identical functionality between **SIMPL** and **simplnx**